Teknikio/pxt-teknikio/docs/demos/timer.md

 ## Great job!
 You have completed a Smart Timer Cube!

-Tekniverse iOS App
-Check out the tutorial [here](https://tekniverse.teknikio.com/resources/inventions/23)!
+To create this project using the Tekniverse iOS App check out the tutorial [here](https://tekniverse.teknikio.com/resources/inventions/23)!